hsaini2/Java-Projects-/README.md

 "BMICalculator" - This program calculate BMI value based on the user input weight and height

 "InitArray" - Initializing the elements of an array.

+"GradeConverter" - This program will convert a 100-scale score into a letter grade.

+"UnitConversion" + " TempConvertTable" - Converts temperature units C and F

+"Mortgage" -  This program creates a credit assessment for the bank issuing mortgages.

+"Weight2WayConverter" - Converts Kg to Lbs and vice versa